Blue Mosque In Istanbul – A Mosque Of Majesty And Splendor

 • Overwhelming splendor

-One of the interesting aspects of the mosque is that while its architecture is fundamentally Islamic, it also incorporates a number of Byzantine features.
+One of the interesting aspects of this magnificent mosque is that while the mosque architecture is fundamentally Islamic, it also incorporates a number of Byzantine features.

-The Blue Mosque in Istanbul is also the first mosque ever built with six minarets.
+The Blue Mosque in Istanbul is also the first mosque ever built outside of Mecca with six minarets.
 Prior to the mosque being built, no mosque was allowed to have more than four minarets, which resulted in quite a bit of contention at the time.
-In fact, the issue was only laid to rest when an additional minaret was finally added to the revered Masjid al-Haram Mosque in Mecca.
+In fact, the issue was only laid to rest when a seventh minaret was finally added to the revered Masjid al-Haram Mosque in Mecca.

 Handmade Tiles; Colored Glass Windows And Elaborate Chandeliers